egberts/egberts.github.io-src/content/articles/mta-local-part-comparison.md

 username+otherlocalpart@domain.tld (ie., Google, Apple) username-otherlocalpart@domain.tld (ie., Yahoo)
 ```
-For awhile, some MTAs have a changable separator symbol between username
+For awhile, some MTAs have a changeable separator symbol between username
 and other local part such as period or underscore.
 The downside
 of this configurable separator is that many website cannot validate
 this unique non-positive/non-negative separator symbol.